'Be vocal about local': PM Modi's mantra for economic recovery

 Stressing that people need to buy local products and spread the word, he said, "I am proud to recollect that I had asked citizens to buy khadi and to support handloom workers.
 In a short time, demand and sales touched record levels.
 Khadi became a big brand because of you and we got good and effective results."

-The prime minister said the goal of the country will be to become self-reliant, and identified economy and infrastructure as key drivers for it.
+The Prime Minister said the goal of the country will be to become self-reliant, and identified economy and infrastructure as key drivers for it.

 Modi announced a Rs 20 lakh crore package, which combined the government's recent announcements on supporting key sectors as also measures rolled out by the Reserve Bank of India.

-The prime minister said the details about fourth phase of the lockdown will be made known before May 18, adding it will be different from the earlier phases.
+The Prime Minister said the details about fourth phase of the lockdown will be made known before May 18, adding it will be different from the earlier phases.
 The third phase of the lockdown ends on May 17.